MicrosoftDocs/powerquery-docs/powerquery-docs/error-handling.md

 ### Use `try` and `catch` with custom logic

-Alternatively to the previous approach, you can create a new single formula in a single *Custom column* dialog with the `try` and `catch` syntax approach as follows:
+Alternatively, you can also create a new custom column using the `try` and `catch` keywords.

 `try [Standard Rate] catch (r)=> if r[Message] <> "Invalid cell value '#REF!'." then [Special Rate] else null`